-Journal of Patient Experience adheres to the SAGE Vancouver reference style.
-Please review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+Journal of Patient Experience adheres to the AMA Manual of Style.
+View the guide to ensure your manuscript conforms to this style.
 Authors should try to limit references to those that are essential or most relevant.

 We require that manuscripts meet standards of English language used for professional publication.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

 Authors might also consider utilizing the services of SPi, a non-affiliated company that offers Professional Editing Services to authors in their scholarly, scientific, technical, or medical manuscripts.
 SPi specializes in editing and correcting English-language manuscripts written by authors with a primary language other than English.
 Visit http://www.prof-editing.com for more information about SPi’s Professional Editing Services, pricing, and turn-around times, or to obtain a free quote or submit a manuscript for language polishing.
 Please be aware that SAGE has no affiliation with SPi and makes no endorsement of the company.

 Journal of Patient Experience is hosted on Editorial Manager, a web based online submission and peer review system.
 Visit https://mc.manuscriptcentral.com/jpejournal to log in and submit your article online.